This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Ultimately, It’s Your Decision

 We want to encourage you to make your own decision on whether you want to support these brands or not.
-Consider which of these points speak to you and are aligned with what you believe in.
+Consider which of these points speak to you and are aligned with your beliefs.
 Also, know that it’s okay if you change your mind as you continue on your cruelty-free journey.
 We’re all just learning and trying our best here.

 37 thoughts on “Buy or Boycott?
 Cruelty-Free Brands Owned by Parent Companies That Test on Animals”